DenisovichDev/ug-dissertation/docs/tsp_metaheuristics.md

 \newpage

-# Scope for Future Research and Conclusion
+# Scope for Future Research

 1. **Enhanced Metaheuristic Models**: Explore and implement other advanced metaheuristic algorithms such as Harmony Search, Bat Algorithm, or Grey Wolf Optimizer.
 Comparative studies on their performance against the current models could yield interesting insights.